Smart Irrigation Month Case Study

 Irrigation Experts Partner With Local Water Officials

-The City of Carmel, Ind., has partnered with irrigation professionals to promote efficient water use and green best practices.
+The city of Carmel, Indiana, has partnered with irrigation professionals to promote efficient water use and green best practices.

 Since July 2008, the city has used Smart Irrigation Month as a platform to encourage homeowners to install and maintain effective, efficient irrigation systems.
 Almost 30 percent of the homes in Carmel have irrigation systems and the number continues to grow.